thunderbird/webext-docs/accounts.rst

 accounts API
 ============

-The accounts API first appeared in Thunderbird 66.
+The accounts API provides access to the user's server accounts.

 .. role:: permission